Samkwizera/amisag-ai-virtual-networking/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is private and proprietary. by Samuel Ihimbazwe

 ---